30 Rules (or advice) to Follow when Bicycle Touring

 Are there any rules in bicycle touring?

 Some time ago we came across this interesting discussion on the Facebook group Bicycle Touring and Bikepacking, where many members expressed what, according to them, might be the rules of bicycle touring.
-I will say that most of it are more the kind of helpful advice on how to enjoy a bicycle trip, avoid troubles, and don’t be an asshole.
+I will say that most of it is more the kind of helpful advice on how to enjoy a bicycle trip, avoid troubles, and don’t be an asshole.

 Don’t forget to check out this amazing and very active Facebook group, and join it if you like.
 If you have something to add please post it in the comment section below.
 Thanks to all the contributors!